 The human body consists of over 30,000 different proteins.
 Each protein has a specific form (a three-dimensional, folded chain) which enables it to carry out a certain function.
 But if the form of a protein changes then it can become dangerous.
 If this happens, a protein can stick to a copy of itself, and then this process can repeat.
 In this way, long protein fibers, known as amyloid fibrils, are created.

 These amyloid fibrils can deposit themselves in various parts of the body, and these accumulations are known as amyloid.
 When one of these accumulations in a tissue sample (known as a biopsy) is examined under a microscope it appears to be a shapeless material, but when examined under greater magnification using an electron microscope (10,000x) the amyloid fibrils are clearly recognisable.
-When the biopsy (tissue sample) is coloured with a Congo Red dye, the shapeless material is shown to turn red in colour under a normal microscope.
+When the biopsy (tissue sample) is colored with a Congo Red dye, the shapeless material is shown to turn red in color under a normal microscope.
 A characteristic feature of amyloids is that this red material appears green when it is lit with polarised light.

 Depending on the protein that the amyloid fibrils are composed of, different types of amyloid can be distinguished.